yasminaj1/cse15l-lab-reports/Week1Lab1.md

 ## Step 3: Trying some Commands

 * After my successful login, I started experimenting with some commands such as cd and ls so that I can get more comfortable with using these terminal commands.
-Below is a screenshot of some of the commands that I tried to run on the remote server.
+Below is a screenshot of some of the commands that I tried to run on the remote server. **More detail about commands

 ![ExperimentWCommands](ExpWCommands.png)